gimm-institute/public-zone/workshops/202204_inaugural/presentations/delta_method.md

 * Simple method to create model-based scenarios on top of (derive from) a baseline input scenario

-* The input scenario may be (and usually is) "incomplete": describing only a subset of variables: e.g. macro
+* The input scenario may be (and usually is) "incomplete": describing only a subset of variables (e.g. macro)

-* The derived model-based scenario is derived from the input scenario but does not keep the input variables fixed: all respond endogenously to extra assumptions
+* The model-based scenario is derived from the input scenario but does not keep the input variables fixed: all respond endogenously to extra assumptions

 ---